 Numerous cultural events

 No matter when you visit, there is always something going on.
 In summer, numerous outdoor concerts and yearly festivals take place.
 A great way to explore and learn about our medieval history is to visit during Old Town Days.
 For music and beer lovers of the most popular one is Summer beer festival in July (Õllesummer).
 Other famous festivals and events include: Jazz Festival in October, Foodfest in November, Christmas market, Black Nights Film Festival in November, St. Martin’s Day fest and many more.
+Festivals usually hire Portable Staging for as long as their festival runs.
 Estonia seems to be a magnet for music scene.
 Every year we get to see at least one big name (in 2017 it was Rammstein with 70.000 people visiting the show from all over Baltics).
 However, smaller stages and clubs often feature big names too.
 If you are into club music, the Weekend Festival held in the city of Pärnu in August is for you!

 Whether you are looking for stunning waterfalls, breathtaking cliffs and seashore or hidden forest lakes – Estonia has it all and much more.
 Several natural parks have awesome hiking trails with informative signposts for you to explore.
 As the weather gets warmer, these trails start to see more and more visitors, as locals love to spend time outdoors.
 Lahemaa National park is only about 50 minutes drive from Tallinn and has spectacular hiking trail!
 Southern part of the country offers some hills and beautiful lakes for you to explore.
 Fancy to spend time on the Baltic sea?
 How about visiting some of the larger islands with their unique and pristine culture?
 Hiiumaa and Saaremaa both have good accommodations options as well as things to do!